Accumulator-Aware Post-Training Quantization for Large Language Models: AXE: A General Framework for Accumulator-Aware PTQ

-By independently constraining the upper and lower limits of $q_i$, our accumulator-aware GPFQ variant avoids overflow without explicit zero-centering requirements.
-To ensure rounding errors do not compromise our bounds, we use

-where $\max \left( \Delta \right)$ denotes the worst-case difference in raw magnitude caused by rounding; for example, $\max \left( \Delta \right) = 0.5$ for round-to-nearest and $\max \left( \Delta \right) = 0$ for round-to-zero.
-Thus, our formulation and resulting iteration rules are also agnostic to the symmetry of the quantizer and its choice of rounding function.
-We also note that, while our derivation considers the sign-magnitude representation for the clarity that its symmetry provides, the separate consideration of $A^{(l)}$ and $B^{(l)}$ is useful for asymmetric representations (\textit{e.g.}, two's complement).
+where $\max \left( \Delta \right)$ denotes the worst-case difference in magnitude caused by rounding.
+We note that, while our derivation considers the sign-magnitude representation for its symmetry, the separate consideration of $A^{(l)}$ and $B^{(l)}$ is useful for asymmetric representations (\textit{e.g.}, two's complement).